 In a medium bowl, whisk together egg, mayonnaise, Harissa, and scallions.

-Heat butter in a skillet over medium heat.
+Heat butter in a non-stick skillet over medium heat.

 Place patties in skillet, and cook until golden brown, about 5 to 6 minutes on each side.

-Serve as quickly as possible, with some lime wedges for a little garnish and hit of citrus.
+Serve immediately, with lime wedges for a little garnish and hit of citrus.

 If you make this, be sure to share it with all the fans!

 Tag your photo with #cayennediane on Instagram or Twitter.